Library & Resources

 Participating in this research will provide potential benefits for producers including providing hard evidence that Australia is free of exotic pig diseases such as African swine fever, and supporting trade and market access negotiations.
 If your pigs are sampled and return a positive (and possibly a false positive) result, this may trigger a state government investigation.

-If you do not wish for your pigs to be sampled as part of this research project, please provide your PIC and Tattoo number to email@example.com by Wednesday 12 June to opt out.
+This project is currently underway.
+If you do not wish for your pigs to be sampled as part of this research project, please provide your PIC and Tattoo number to firstname.lastname@example.org to opt out.

 For further information contact Lechelle van Breda on 0447 099 397.